ucsf-education/moodle-theme-ucsf/README.md

 ## Attribution

-Some features and improvements were inspired, or straight up taken, from the [Boost Union](https://github.com/moodle-an-hochschulen/moodle-theme_boost_union) theme.
+Some features and improvements were inspired by, if not straight up taken from, the [Boost Union](https://github.com/moodle-an-hochschulen/moodle-theme_boost_union) theme.

 ## Copyright